 A Backlink Profile describes the web of links that lead to your site.
 It describes not only the quantity but also the quality.
-The quality of the backlink is determined by the Backlink Profile strength of the linking site.
+The quality of the link to your website is determined by the Backlink Profile strength of the linking site.
 That means your Backlink Profile strength is directly related to and influenced by the strength of the profile for all sites that link to yours.
 Sites with stronger profiles that link to your site affect your DR more than sites with weaker profiles.
 Likewise, sites that link to your site and have fewer external links will affect your profile more than those with more external links.

 Generally, if you have a higher DR, your site will be more likely to rank higher on SERPs.
 Ranking higher on SERPs means your earnings potential is higher.
 It follows that with a stronger Backlink Profile, you will have a higher earning potential.